pallaydeekshita-adpa/interplanetary-orbit-determination/README.md

 ### Anomaly Detection

 CKF and EKF residuals both showed a sharp spike around **hour 5200 (day ~217)**.
 A measurement gap of **139,228 seconds (~1.61 days)** was identified between times 18,674,940 s and 18,814,168 s.
-Measurements before and after the gap maintained consistent 60-second intervals, but post-gap trajectory was irreconcilable with pre-gap dynamics under standard force models.
+Measurements before and after the gap maintained consistent 60-second intervals, but the post-gap trajectory was irreconcilable with pre-gap dynamics under standard force models.

 ### Filter Comparison